-- 100 Those that oppose annual cohorts for these types of contracts consider that the results will lead to excessive prudence and do not reflect that natural implicit support of pooling of risk as envisaged by insurers. - 101 These stakeholders report that, considering the pricing methodology used for cash flow matched contracts noted in previous sections, most insurers using cash flow matching techniques earn an expected constant financial margin in these contracts that is the difference between the internal rate of return of financial assets and the guaranteed interest rate credited to the policyholder, while they are exposed to other non-financial risks (basically, deviation from the assumptions used in pricing in relation to longevity risk, to the risk margin or to operating expenses) that would determine the overall margin. - They believe that, as a consequence, the annual cohorts requirement may lead to unduly consider as onerous contracts that in reality (taking into account their contractual and economic characteristics) are not, as they will benefit from the pooling mechanism of the overall cash-flow matched group. - Finally, the observe that as the expected profit is not determinable at cohort level, the resulting information from applying annual cohorts cannot be meaningful. - These stakeholders also consider that Considering due to the the pricing methodology used for cash flow matched contracts noted in previous sections, most of these insurers expect to earn a constant financial margin in these contracts that is the difference between the internal rate of return of financial assets and the guaranteed interest rate credited to the policyholder, while they are exposed to other non-financial risks (basically, deviation from the assumptions used in pricing in relation to longevity risk, to the risk margin or to operating expenses) that would determine the overall margin. - 105 As the expected profit is not determinable at cohort level, the resulting information from applying annual cohorts cannot be meaningful. - Some also consider the existence of the separate 'profitability buckets' as sufficient safeguard against concerns around re-averaging of profits.
+107 Those that oppose annual cohorts for these types of contracts consider that the results will lead to excessive prudence and do not reflect that natural implicit support of pooling of risk as envisaged by insurers.

+- 108 These stakeholders report that, considering the pricing methodology used for cashflow matched contracts noted in previous sections, most insurers using cash-flow matching techniques earn an expected constant financial margin in these contracts that is the difference between the internal rate of return of financial assets and the guaranteed interest rate credited to the policyholder, while they are exposed to other non-financial risks (basically, deviation from the assumptions used in pricing in relation to longevity risk, to the risk margin or to operating expenses) that would determine the overall margin. - 109 They believe that, as a consequence, the annual cohorts requirement may lead to unduly consider as onerous contracts that in reality (taking into account their contractual and economic characteristics) are not, as they will benefit from the pooling mechanism of the overall cash-flow matched group. - 110 Finally, they observe that as the expected profit is not determinable at cohort level, the resulting information from applying annual cohorts cannot be meaningful. - 111 Some also consider the existence of the separate 'profitability buckets' as sufficient safeguard against concerns around re-averaging of profits.